Energy Landscape Structure of Small Graph Isomorphism Under Variational Optimization: Methods

 \subsection{Numerical Setup for QAOA}

-The QAOA was implemented in Qiskit using the QAOA class and utilized the quadratic program formulated by Calude et al \cite{calude2017qubo}.
-The quadratic program was parsed in IBM's Docplex model, which was used to feed it into the QAOA class.
-The QAOA utilized a minimum eigensolver interface that computed a minimum eigenvalue for the Hamiltonian thus generated by the quadratic program, with the number of layers in the QAOA being unity.
+The Quantum Approximate Optimization Algorithm (QAOA) was implemented in Qiskit using the \texttt{QAOA} class.
+The quadratic program, formulated following the approach of Calude et al.~\cite{calude2017qubo}, was first expressed in IBM’s \texttt{Docplex} framework, which enabled its direct translation into the corresponding problem Hamiltonian.
+This Hamiltonian was then supplied to the \texttt{QAOA} class through the minimum eigensolver interface, which evaluates the minimum eigenvalue associated with the encoded cost function.
+We restrict to $p = 1$ to remain in the shallow-circuit regime typical of NISQ demonstrations, balancing fidelity with feasibility.
+Here, $p$ denotes the number of QAOA layers, with each layer consisting of one application of the cost Hamiltonian and one application of the mixer Hamiltonian.
+We restrict to $p=1$, corresponding to the shallowest nontrivial QAOA circuit with two variational parameters, in order to remain within the NISQ-relevant shallow-depth regime.